-In January 2020, Video Visit® remote care was introduced in the municipality of Muhos, Finland, where home care nurses visit clients via video connection.
+In January 2020, Video Visit® virtual care was introduced in the municipality of Muhos, Finland, where home care nurses visit clients via video connection.
 4000 virtual visits have already been made.

 “The video phone is very nice.
 My children and the home care nurse use it.
 It says beep beep beep and when I press the green ball with my thump the video comes on”, says Marjatta Seppänen, 83.